kupietools/DYORassistant/README.md

 ## Features

-Global enhancemensts:
+Global enhancements (currently works on DEXTools.io, Astrotools.io, Trendering.com, Etherscan.io, and Unitradebeta.com):

 1.)
 In any table that has a header row, columns are now sortable.

 2.)
-Ethereum addresses in table columns can be filtered to show only the rows for that address.
+Ethereum addresses in table columns (indicated by links to Etherscan.io address pages) can be filtered to show only the rows for that address.

 3.)
 Any links to Etherscan.io now also have a button added to look that address up on Zerion.
 Ethereum addresses are color coded to make repeated transactions from the same address more noticeable in tables.